-Private ontic actions represent actions where some agent know that something about the world is changing, while some other agents think that nothing in happening, as the next example shows.
+Private ontic actions represent actions where some agent knows that something about the world is being changed, while some other agents think that nothing is happening, as the next example shows.